-The near-surface soils generally consist of silty sands and sandy silts.
+The near-surface soils generally consist of moderate strength silty sands and clayey sands.
 These materials may be subject to minor to moderate caving within shallow excavations.
 Where caving does occur, flattened excavation slopes may be sufficient to provide excavation stability.
 On a preliminary basis, the inclination of temporary slopes should not exceed 2h:1v.
-Some of the borings encountered soils that generally consist of clayey sands, sandy clays, and silty clays.
-On a preliminary basis, the inclination of temporary slopes should not exceed 1.5h:1v within clayey soils.
+Temporary excavations into older alluvium or bedrock may be laid back at a 1h:1v, at the discretion of the geotechnical engineer.
 Deeper excavations may require some form of external stabilization such as shoring or bracing.
 Maintaining adequate moisture content within the near-surface soils will improve excavation stability.
 All excavation activities on this site should be conducted in accordance with Cal-OSHA regulations.